Kalamazoo Manufacturing Company: Sale of railroad business

 The company manufactured four passenger vehicles for use at the 1964-65 New York World's Fair.
-This custom model was called an "Escorter" and a total of 150 were made.
+That custom model was called an "Escorter" and a total of 150 were made.
 In 1966, Kalamazoo's Hawk family, who had owned a controlling interest in the company since 1953, bought out the remaining shares.

 Final years

 Despite a number of strikes by the unionized workforce, the Kalamazoo Manufacturing Company continued building its personnel and materials carriers, reaching the company centennial in 1983.
 The firm continued its existence until the 1990s, when all the assets were sold to Taylor-Dunn, a large manufacturer of in-plant materials handling vehicles.
 The Kalamazoo factory closed so quietly it was not reported in the local newspaper.